achmorgill/EndangeredSpeciesApp/README.md

 It is written in Javascript with a mongoDB database.
 The backend has a manual dataLoader which pulls all the required data from the API and populates the database.
 The data is changing so infrequently there seemed no need to make this a continual process.
 The data in the API is quite fragmented and so it takes many calls to the API to copy all the data across.

+To run:

+npm install
+npm start

+mongod - run the database mongodb.

+run bulkLoadController   - to get actual data from Red List API

+run localhost:3005 in the browser